kdevlin01/p1.Karl.Devlin/README.md

 - [x] Explain why it is good/bad.

 **To get a B, you need to:**
-- [ ] Think about the common things that you use an elevator.
+- [x] Think about the common things that you use an elevator.
 List your most common uses and other more rare uses.
 Does the interface make doing those common things easier?
-- [ ] Think about how the user interacts with the elevator.
+- [x] Think about how the user interacts with the elevator.
 What is the common sequence of actions?
-- [ ] How does the elevator support the user to figure out how to make it work?
+- [x] How does the elevator support the user to figure out how to make it work?
-- [ ] How does the elevator provide feedback to the user?
+- [x] How does the elevator provide feedback to the user?
-- [ ] What are some common mistakes you can make with this current design?
+- [x] What are some common mistakes you can make with this current design?
-- [ ] Suggest the improvements to make on the control interface.
+- [x] Suggest the improvements to make on the control interface.
 Sketch your solution.
 And justify your design decisions.
-- [ ] Here is an example of Low-Fidelity Prototype sketching out the design (for a different purpose).

 **To get a A, you need to:**